 The Admissions and Academic Standards Committee will meet at the conclusion of each semester to review the academic records of all enrolled students and will employ the listed reasonable progress standards to make determinations of appropriate academic sanctions.
-These recommendations are made to the Vice President for Academic Affairs whose office notifies students of the sanctions.
+These recommendations are made to the vice president for dean of assessment & academic quality whose office notifies students of the sanctions.
 See Warning, Probation and Suspension Guidelines.

 Financial Aid Satisfactory Progress

-Any student, who has earned more than sixty (60) hours, must maintain at least a 2.0 Cumulative GPA for all terms in order to receive financial aid.
-If the Cumulative GPA is less than 2.0 for any given term, the student will automatically be placed on Financial Aid Suspension per Federal Regulations set forth by the US Department of Education.
-The student will not receive any financial aid for future terms until their Cumulative GPA is at least a 2.0.
-Students may appeal this suspension in writing to the Director of Student Financial Services.
+Any student, who has earned more than 60 hours, must maintain at least a 2.0 Cumulative GPA for all terms in order to receive financial aid.
+If the cumulative GPA is less than 2.0 for any given term, the student will automatically be placed on Financial Aid Suspension per Federal Regulations set forth by the U.S. Department of Education.
+The student will not receive any financial aid for future terms until their cumulative GPA is at least a 2.0.
+Students may appeal this suspension in writing to the director of student financial services.